 Supervisor Feiner has involved students in government.
 A summer internship program attracts a few dozen students a year.
 Students host their own cable TV shows, interact with other officials and organize lobbying initiatives for issues that concern them.
 An after school program for pre teens (Xposure program) run out of the Theodore Young Community Center hosts their own weekly interview show and was nominated for two EMMY awards in 2017.
 Greenburgh also has a Veteran’s Living History initiative - almost 150 veterans of World War II and the Korean conflict were interviewed on public access TV (half hour each) --telling their war stories for future generations to appreciate.
 Each of the interviews is aired non stop on local TV during the Memorial Day and Veteran’s Day weekends.

-At times during Paul Feiner's tenure the Supervisor has based part of his salary on performance.
-He has tied salary increases to achievement of goals and has voluntarily returned a portion of his salary if his goals are not met.
+At times during Paul Feiner’s tenure the Supervisor has based part of his salary on performance.
+He has tied salary increases to achievement of goals and had voluntarily returned a portion of his salary if his goals are not met.

 Spotlight Westchester Magazine named Paul Feiner the "most interesting politician in Westchester" in their "the Best of Westchester 200l issue".
 Mr. Feiner was also honored by the Rotary Foundation as a Paul Harris Fellow.
 Mr. Feiner also began hosting a weekly interview program on WVOX Radio (l460 AM) every Friday morning in January,2002.
 Mr. Feiner also has been appointed an Adjunct Professor of Government at Westchester Community College, teaching one course a semester about local and state governments.